sa-and/kr_project2_explanation_by_forgetting/README.md

 We also provide the java directory that allows you to do this at the following GIT repository https://github.com/raadjoe/kr_forgetting.git believe you need a Java jdk version in that case.

+# Running the proofer

+To run the proofer you need to start 'forget_proofer.py' with python.
+This can be done with the command 'python3 forget_proofer.py --onto [PATH_TO_ONTOLOGY] --sub [PATH_TO_FILE_WITH_THE_SUBSUMPTION_TO_PROOF] --just [False\True]'.
+For example, the call'python3 forget_proofer.py --onto datasets/snomed_organism_1.1.owl --sub datasets/subClasses.nt --just False' will print a proof for the subsumption located at 'datasets/subClasses.nt' in the ontology 'datasets/snomed_organism_1.1.owl' and do so without re-calculation a justification after every forget-step.